DeepakS-Github/CropConnect/README.md

 # CropConnect (AgroTech)

+# NOTE: We have used Google Cloud for MongoDB Atlas and also used Google Cloud and AMD Instance for ML Model Training.

 ## Objective
 CropConnect is a website that connects crop and dairy farmers directly to consumers, eliminating the need for intermediaries in the traditional supply chain.
 The website also provides additional features such as a crop predictor, insecticide predictor, crop cultivation, soil nutrient predictor, weather forecast and estimate crop price, which can help farmers optimize their farming practices and increase their yields.